To know is to apprehend the future as qualified by values which action may realize; and empirical knowledge is essentially utilitarian and pragmatic.

 - Efficiency of the local food industry

 Many books have been written about how the speed of communication has been a critical success factor in the creation of societies and empires in the past.
 Today, Internet has made communication instantaneous and global.
 There may still be some digital have-nots, but the interconnectedness of today is something new for mankind.
-Most mayor countries have global TV-channels broadcasting in English in the Nordic Countries.
+Most major countries have global TV-channels broadcasting in English in the Nordic Countries.
 China has two such satellite channels: CCTV News (competing with BBC) and CTTV9 Documentary (history and culture).
-South Korea has the channel “arirang” focusing especially on young global citizens.
+South Korea has the channel “Arirang” focusing especially on young global citizens.
 Japan offers NHK.
-Indian TV can be watched through internet.
+Indian TV can be watched through the internet.

-Although there are many obviously excellent aspects of growing global communications, the ultimate effects of this mega-supply of information is unclear.
+Although there are many obviously excellent aspects of growing global communications, the ultimate effects of this mega-supply of information are unclear.
 But typically, when there is an oversupply, consumers tend to become selective and buy their standard brand.
 You can already subscribe on a channel that matches your established views and ignore the rest.

-For the local public sector this may have some difficult implications: it may become increasingly hard to reach local communities who may have different specialized interests.
+For the local public sector, this may have some difficult implications: it may become increasingly hard to reach local communities who may have different specialized interests.
 Will the public sector be able to compete for the attention of voters?
 Leading politicians have their personal blogs, and debates in the Parliament are regularly televised.
 A fundamental and critical condition for democracy to work is that there are informed voters.
 Lack of, or distorted communication, has always been the Achilles heel of democracy, as history has shown many times over.
 Information oversupply may, for some audiences, reduce debate and strengthen preconceived opinions.
 Take a look at www.e-democracy.org.
 It offers a “glocal” approach, balancing local and global issues.